Consumer Medicine Information

 If you are a female patient of child-bearing age, make sure that you talk to your doctor about the risks associated with taking

 Tell your doctor if you are pregnant or intend to become pregnant.

 Like most medicines of this kind, Epilim may affect your developing baby if taken in the first trimester of pregnancy, as

 it is suspected of causing an increased risk of malformations in the exposed foetus.
 Also, children born to mothers who take

-Epilim throughout their pregnancy may be at risk of impaired cognitive development.
+Epilim throughout their pregnancy may be at risk of impaired cognitive development or withdrawal syndrome.

 Your doctor will discuss the risks and benefits of taking it if you are pregnant.